Reform paralysis, slow progress cloud Shanghai free trade zone project

 “Some companies feel it’s unnecessary to set up entities in the FTZ if the only purpose is for cross-border fund flows, since they can already do it now outside the FTZ,” said Becky Liu, a strategist at Standard Chartered Bank in Hong Kong.

-A Shanghai government official familiar with FTZ matters, who asked not to be named as he was not authorised to speak to the media, downplayed concerns about the first year.
+A Shanghai government official familiar with FTZ matters, who asked not to be named as he was not authorized to speak to the media, downplayed concerns about the first year.

 “This is China.
 We make the announcement first, set the overall direction and then slowly implement policies around it.”

-Additional reporting by Pete Sweeney, Kazunori Takada and Adam Jourdan in Shanghai and Shanghai newsroom; Editing by Saikat Chatterjee and Jacqueline Wong
+Additional reporting by Pete Sweeney and Kazunori Takada in Shanghai and Shanghai newsroom; Editing by Saikat Chatterjee and Jacqueline Wong